HotelreservationsystemAlpStay/Alpstay/README.md

 ### 2.1.
 As a guest, I want to see the following information for each room: room type, maximum amount of guest, description, facilities, price per night and total price
 Ich möchte die folgenden Informationen pro Zimmer sehen: Zimmertyp, max.
 Anzahl der Gäste, Beschreibung, Ausstattung, Preis pro Nacht und Gesamtpreis.

+This user story is covered by the description and implementation of User Story 2.

 ### 2.2 As a guest, I only want to see available rooms if I have specified the dates of my stay
 Ich möchte nur die verfügbaren Zimmer sehen, sofern ich meinen Aufenthalt (von – bis) spezifiziert habe.

+This user story is covered by the description and implementation of User Story 2.

 ### 3. As an admin, I want to have the possibility to update information about hotels
 Als Admin des Buchungssystems möchte ich die Möglichkeit haben, Hotelinformationen zu pflegen, um aktuelle Informationen im System zu haben.

+This user story serves as a general requirement for managing hotel information by an admin.
+The specific functionalities like adding, deleting, and updating hotels are detailed in sub-stories 3.1, 3.2, and 3.3, which describe the console interactions and backend processes for each operation.

 ### 3.1.
 As an admin, I want to add new hotels to the system
 Ich möchte neue Hotels zum System hinzufügen